terrier-org/terrier-core/doc/quickstart-integratedsearch.md

 ### Configuring Search Result Enhancement/Transformations
 Before you start setting up searches and running them, it is important to enable any enhancements or transformations that we want Terrier to apply to the search results that will be generated.
 There are a variety of enhancements/transformations that Terrier can apply out-of-the-box, such as re-ranking the results based on user-defined features or generating query-biased document snippets.

 For this quickstart guide, we will cover enabling one very common type of search result enhancement, which is known as *decoration*.
 The goal of decoration is to copy metadata about each individual document into the search results returned, such as the 'docno' identifier that we configured earlier.
-Decorate (or more preciecly the `org.terrier.querying.SimpleDecorate` class) belongs to a group of functions in Terrier known as post filters.
+Decorate (or more precisely the `org.terrier.querying.SimpleDecorate` class) belongs to a group of functions in Terrier known as post filters.
 To enable decorate functionality, we need to update the Terrier configuration that is stored in the static ApplicationSetup class.
 In particular, there are two configuration parameters that need to be set: `querying.postfilters.controls` and `querying.postfilters.order`.
 Simply, these parameters specify the 'what' and 'when' any post filters should be applied. `querying.postfilters.controls` is a comma delimited list of `name:class` pairs, where `name` is a short identifier for a post filter and `class` is the full classname.
 Meanwhile. `querying.postfilters.order` is a comma delimited list of post filter class names, where the order of the class names defines the order in which they are executed.
 Hence, we can enable the `org.terrier.querying.SimpleDecorate` post filter class by setting the Terrier configuration as follows:

 ```java
 ApplicationSetup.setProperty("querying.postfilters.controls", "decorate:org.terrier.querying.SimpleDecorate");